layumi/reler-lab.github.io-2/_people/pingbo_pan.md

 <i class="fa fa-envelope-o"></i> `lighnt001@gmail.com`

-Pingbo Pan is currently a third-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Pingbo Pan was a Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.